gottaeat/apathy/README.md

 ```
 [semifree] sdl		: contains a source file that doesn't mention modification.
 [semifree] unzip	: contains a source file that doesn't mention modification.
-[nonfree ] faac		: is a gpl'ed package, but has non free code that can't be distributed under the gpl.
 [nonfree ] intel-ucode	: no modification, use restrictions.
 [nonfree ] unrar	: (possible replacement) gna-unrar.
 ```